ChrisCummins/pip-db/Documentation/log/log.md

 From the guidance notes, a good project topic:

-1. Provides a sufficient intellectual challenge. – will be determined by 3).
+1. Provides a sufficient intellectual challenge. - will be determined by 3).
-2. Contains a relatively straightforward core part which should be achievable even in the worst-case scenario. – Yes.
+2. Contains a relatively straightforward core part which should be achievable even in the worst-case scenario. - Yes.
 The creation of an online database.
-3. Has an element of innovation, not necessarily in the research sense, but at least in the sense of ‘not covered or detailed in final-year lectures or in standard textbooks’. – Not sure about this.
+3. Has an element of innovation, not necessarily in the research sense, but at least in the sense of 'not covered or detailed in final-year lectures or in standard textbooks'. - Not sure about this.
-4. Yields results that can be verified in some way. – Yes.
+4. Yields results that can be verified in some way. - Yes.

 Questions for next meeting with Ian:

 - Availability of dedicated servers, and public IPs.
 - Registration of a domain.
-- Clarify the purpose of the project logbook: is it for my benefit or the assessor’s?
+- Clarify the purpose of the project logbook: is it for my benefit or the assessor's?
 - Confirm access to the database module notes.

 Questions for meeting with Darren: